Divorce of same-sex couples

 The extension of civil marriage, union, and domestic partnership rights to same-sex couples in various jurisdictions can raise legal issues upon dissolution of these unions that are not experienced by opposite-sex couples, especially if law of their residence or nationality does not have same-sex marriage or partnerships.

 Conflict of laws

 In jurisdictions where same-sex unions are not possible, also divorce or annulment is often not possible, while general conflict of law rules sometimes exclude divorce in the jurisdiction where the marriage was celebrated.

-In some jurisdictions divorce is possible, even if marriage is not possible.
-They are listed below:
+In Aruba (marriages from the Netherlands only) and Israel, divorce is possible, even if marriage is not possible.

 United States

 Marriages and divorces in the U.S. are governed by state law, not federal law.
 That means that states are free to set their own rules for who is eligible for marriage (e.g., the minimum age for marrying) and establish their own rules and processes for divorce.
 Nonetheless, every state had a general residency requirement for divorce cases, requiring at least one of the people seeking the divorce to reside in that state.
 Before the federal government recognized same-sex marriages in 2013, through the Supreme Court's decision in United States v.
 Windsor, same-sex couples who legally married in one state could find themselves unable to divorce after relocating to another state that did not recognize their marriage as valid.
 That could result in the need for a costly civil lawsuit to attempt to resolve issues of property rights, and property settlements that were negotiated outside of court could potentially trigger federal gift tax requirements.

 Before the Supreme Court's 2015 decision in Obergefell v.
 Hodges, couples in same-sex marriages could generally only obtain a divorce in jurisdictions that recognized same-sex marriages.
 When Delaware and Minnesota legalized same-sex marriage in May 2013, they passed legislation allowing non-resident couples who had legally married within the state, but who were not able to divorce in the jurisdiction where they were residing, to obtain a divorce through their courts.
 Florida legalized divorce for same sex couples as the result of a court decision that followed lawsuits by couples who had legally married in other states but had not been allowed to divorce after relocating to Florida.

 After the Supreme Court's decision in Obergefell, same-sex couples could legally divorce in any U.S. state.